 To help keep track of outputs on the charts, I have also labelled the variant identifiers on the charts with their fmort, fSS and var_eff percentage values.

 As I said in the previous blog posts, accurate modelling is increasingly becoming a matter of sourcing the more disaggregated data for the model input parameters.
-These include: many possible variations of vaccine effectiveness vac_eff; the variant settings for mortality (fmort) and serious sickness propensity (fSS) by population group; and vaccine evasion coefficient (var_eff) by variant.
-These data, and other settings are sensitive to the population group involved, of which there are four, as before.
+These include: possible variations of vaccine efficacy vac_eff, as before; the group settings for mortality (fmort) and serious sickness propensity (fSS), also by variant; and the new vaccine variant efficacy (var_eff), by variant.

 Infection transmission from vaccinated people